gKodes/blinds/packages/core/README.md

 # Blinds

-Blinds OGM/ORM Helps you intract with your data source/base in Object Oriented Why and make it easy to create and manage relations
+Blinds OGM/ORM intract with your data source/base in Object Oriented why and make it easy to create and manage relations

 ## Usage